MicroBahner/MobaTools/README.md

 The library uses Timer1 for all classes.
 V1.0: from this version on, timer 3 is used instead of timer 1 if available.
+On the STM32F1 platform, timer 4 is used.

 There is no special function that has to be called in the loop frequently.
 You can even use the delay() function in the loop while